-- The majority of traffic route around the North of the airfield or above the overhead therefore additional airspace will not change current behaviour as long as it is minimised to the North and West and uses similar altitudes to that of the existing structures. - Some aircraft currently routing overhead below 3,500ft may have to route further North than they currently do, making the gap between Trowbridge and Devizes more congested.
+- The majority of air traffic already chooses to route around the North of the airfield or above the overhead.
+Therefore additional airspace will not change current behaviour as long as the dimensions are minimised to the North and West and uses similar altitudes to that of the existing navigation warnings. - Aircraft choosing to route through the airspace when active will be able to obtain a DACS, therefore will not contribute to any additional pinch-points.